 In Braulio Carrillo National Park, where biologists have created a unique research facility, there is an abundance of flora and fauna, and especially birds, of which 333 species have been observed.
 Bromeliads and orchids are among the 6,000 species of plant life that adorn the trees.
 Park inhabitants include armadillos, sloths, coatis (from the raccoon family), crocodiles, and leaf-cutter ants.

-Proceed toward the Caribbean coast, stopping at La Pavona to board a riverboat that will take you to Tortuguero National Park.
+Proceed toward the Caribbean coast, stopping at the dock at Rancho La Pavona to board the riverboat that will take you into the wetlands of Tortuguero National Park.

-You'll see why this park is called the "Venice of Costa Rica" as your boat follows canals that meander through the dense lowland rainforest.
+You'll see why this park is called the "Venice of Costa Rica" as your boat follows waterways that meander through the dense lowland rainforest.